-Prior to the first term of enrollment, the university requires all new, full-time undergraduate students - residents and commuters alike - to submit proof of a complete physical exam conducted within the past year, including documented proof of two doses of the MMR (measles, mumps, and rubella) vaccine (or titers if applicable), three doses of hepatitis B vaccine (or titers if applicable), three doses of tetanus-diphtheria vaccine (including at least one Tdap dose within the past 10 years), two doses of the chicken pox vaccine (or titers if applicable) or proof of physician-diagnosed disease, and one dose of meningitis vaccine (required for students residing in university residence halls.
-A waiver of the meningitis vaccine requirement is available for students 22 years of age and older; contact Health Services for more information).
-In addition, a negative tuberculosis test or chest X-ray within the last year is required for entering students who are from highly endemic countries and have been residents of the United States for less than five years.
+Prior to the first term of enrollment, the university requires all new students - residents and commuters alike - to submit proof of a complete physical exam conducted within the past year, including documented proof of two doses of the MMR (measles, mumps, and rubella) vaccine (or titers if applicable), three doses of the hepatitis B vaccine (or titers if applicable), three doses of tetanus-diphtheria vaccine (including at least one Tdap dose within the past 10 years) two doses of the chicken pox vaccine or proof of physiciandiagnosed disease (or titers if applicable), and one dose of the meningitis vaccine.
+A waiver can be signed in lieu of this vaccination for students 22 years of age and older who do not live in the residence halls.
+Please contact Health Services for further information.
+In addition, a negative tuberculosis test or chest x-ray within the last year is required for entering students who are from highly endemic countries and have been residents in the United States for less than five years.
 A list of countries where tuberculosis is highly endemic is available upon request from Health Services.
+These forms may be obtained by contacting the university at 303-256-9448.